jonnymind/Godot-ScenePortal2D/README.md

 ## Purpose

-Changing scenes seems one of the most hairy problems Godot newbie are facing with.
-While other games have a clear concept of "level" and simple ways you can transfer between them, Godot has a much more powerful concept of "scene", but moving between them requires ad-hoc scripting.
+Changing scenes seems one of the most hairy problems Godot newbies are facing.
+While other game engines have a clear concept of "level" and simple ways you can transfer between them, Godot has a much more powerful concept of "scene", but moving between them requires ad-hoc scripting.

-This module is an attempt at standardization of the scene changing, and offers a powerful set of objects to help you design both level transfers and programmatic scene transition.
+This module automatizes scene switch, and offers a powerful set of objects to help you design both level transfers and programmatic scene transition.

-* The SceneChanger obect can be directly used to change scene, optionally using transitions objects to perform visual transition between scenes.
+* The SceneChanger object can be directly used to change scene, optionally using transitions objects to perform visual transition between scenes.
 * The SceneChangerCtrl object provided can program the scene changer, so that you need writing less code, and rely on GUI to configure your scene changes.
 * ScenePortal2D objects can be placed in your levels, and given a target scene and exit portal directly from the UI, without any script.
-* Transition controls can be added to the SceneChangerCtrl and to the portals to configure scene transitions without having to script them.
+Transition controls can be added to the SceneChangerCtrl and to the portals to configure scene transitions without having to script them.

 ## Minimal Set Up